-An important element in pieces used in French Country style decorating is the use of natural materials.
-Rough stained or painted plaster walls, hefty beamed ceilings and walls, delicate carved wood details, and chair seats woven of rush give texture and simplicity to the look.
-Natural stone floors are covered with wool or cotton rugs.
+Natural materials are an important element in pieces used in French Country style decorating.
+Rough stained or painted plaster walls, hefty beamed ceilings and walls, delicately carved wood details, and rush-woven chair seats give texture and simplicity to the look.
+Natural stone floors are also often covered with wool or cotton rugs.

-Architectural features like stone walls and floors, raw wood distressed ceiling beams and timbers, and irregular plaster walls form the frame of a home decorated in the French Country style.
+The materials used in French Country often appear in eye-catching architectural features.
+Things like stone walls and floors, raw wood distressed ceiling beams and timbers, and irregular plaster walls form the frame of a home decorated in this style.

 New or reproduction rustic furniture has the ambiance of curved panels, hand-carved decorations, and raw wood.
 And no room decorated in the French Country style would be complete without an armoire to store pots and pans, clothing, bed or bath linens, or tableware.

-A large dining table, rectangular or round, must have a dull waxed or low-sheen finish.
-Curved and carved details grace dining and occasional chairs.
-Chairs are either ladderback style or have vertical slats, often with rush seating.
+A large dining table—rectangular or round—must have a dull waxed or low-sheen finish.
+Curved and carved details often grace the dining and occasional chairs which accent it.
+The chairs are either ladderback style or have vertical slats, often with rush seating.

 Rustic flooring is of stone, clay, or brick.
 Old wooden boards work well, too.
 The focus here is on old and charming.

-Traditional French country products and motifs include roosters, olives, sunflowers, grapes, lavendar, and beetles.
-The designs are often arranged in regular intervals, bordered by a wide panel of the motifs in different scale.
+Traditional French country products and motifs include roosters, olives, sunflowers, grapes, lavender, and beetles.
+The designs are often arranged at regular intervals, bordered by a wide panel of the motifs on a different scale.
 This is typical for textile products such as tablecloths and curtain panels.

-Generous baskets woven or wire baskets, colorful ceramics and tiles, carved wood pieces, and Chinoiserie pottery, and natural grasses are used for accessories in a room decorated in the French Country style.
-Old, dark or colorful paintings adorn the walls.
+When it comes to the decor items in a French Country room, you'll find plenty of inspiration.
+Generous woven or wire baskets, colorful ceramics and tiles, carved wood pieces, Chinoiserie pottery, and natural grasses are commonly used in this style.
+Old, dark, or colorful paintings adorn the walls as well.